knodle/knodle/README.md

 Datasets currently provided in Knodle:

-- Spam Dataset - a dataset, based on the YouTube comments dataset from Alberto et al. (2015).
+- Spam Dataset - a dataset, based on the YouTube comments dataset from [Alberto et al. (2015)](https://www.researchgate.net/publication/300414679_TubeSpam_Comment_Spam_Filtering_on_YouTube).
 Here, the task is to classify whether a text is relevant to the video or holds spam, such as adver- tisement.
-- Spouse Dataset - relation extraction dataset is based on the Signal Media One-Million News Articles Dataset2 from Corney et al. (2016).
+- Spouse Dataset - relation extraction dataset is based on the Signal Media One-Million News Articles Dataset from [Corney et al. (2016)](http://ceur-ws.org/Vol-1568/paper8.pdf).
 - IMDb Dataset - a dataset, that consists of short movie reviews.
 The task is to determine whether a review holds a positive or negative sentiment.
 - TAC-based Relation Extraction Dataset - a dataset built over Knowledge Base Population challenges in the Text Analysis Conference.
-For development and test purposes the corpus annotated via crowdsourcing and human labeling from KBP is used (Zhang et al. (2017)).
-The training is done on a weakly-supervised noisy dataset based on TAC KBP corpora (Surdeanu (2013)), also used in Roth (2014).
+For development and test purposes the corpus annotated via crowdsourcing and human labeling from KBP is used ([Zhang et al. (2017)](https://www.aclweb.org/anthology/D17-1004.pdf).
+The training is done on a weakly-supervised noisy dataset based on TAC KBP corpora ([Surdeanu (2013)](https://tac.nist.gov/publications/2013/additional.papers/KBP2013_English_and_Temporal_Slot_Filling_overview.TAC2013.proceedings.pdf)).

 All datasets are added to the Knodle framework in the tensor format described above.
 To see how the datasets were created please have a look at the [dedicated tutorial](https://github.com/knodle/knodle/tree/develop/examples/data_preprocessing).